Application Instructions for RN / LPN Licensure by Endorsement

 - Armed Forces Nurses – Have Military transcripts sent directly to the Board of Nursing.

-- Applicants applying for a temporary license “for refresher course only” must provide documentation that you have enrolled in an Arizona Board approved refresher course.
+Applicants applying for a temporary license “for refresher course only”, due to not meeting practice hour requirements, must provide documentation that you have enrolled in an Arizona Board approved refresher course.

 Note: Applications for temporary licenses are processed in the order they are received.
 If you qualify for a temporary license, allow 30 days for processing.
 The temporary license will be mailed to the address on your application.
 A temporary license can be held at the Board for pick up if you submit a written request with your application.